“Be happy in this moment. This moment is your life. Omar Khayyam

 1. Live a Life Based on Time Currency

 Money is grand, yes we all enjoy spending it but in reality how much fun can we have buying things, especially when we don’t really need them?
 Maybe a year, or two?
 Alfonz and I never bought into this way of thinking.
 I always bought the evening dress the day before an event because I didn’t have another in the closet.
-Necessity was the only reason to buy, it was never our addiction or a source of entertainment for our family.
+Necessity was the only reason to buy, it was never our addiction or a source of entertainment.

 And how much money does a person really need in the bank?
-I figure we can live on a lot less money but cutting back on the material things we simply don’t use or need, (like the Starbucks coffees, the designer shoes, the crap that piles up in the garage) and learn to enjoy things like each other’s company, sharing the basics of life like cards, and talking, and to travel as a family.
-Learning from experience instead of books, is our goal, but also trimming the fat from our American life is another.
+I figure we can live on a lot less money but cutting back on the material things we simply don’t use or need, (like the Starbucks coffees, the designer shoes, the crap that piles up in the garage) and learn to enjoy things like each other’s company, sharing the basics in life like playing games together, talking about our day, and to travel and explore as a family.
+Learning from experience instead of books is our goal, but also trimming the fat from our American life is another.

 2. Make Time for Writing

-I write about 1000-2000 on average a day.
-I started at the ripe age of 12, when I used journal writing as a tool towards happiness.
-Once I wrote down a problem it would seem easier to manage.
-There was nothing I couldn’t handle.
-No matter how bad things got.
+I write about 1000-2000 words on average per day.
+I started at the ripe age of 12 when I used journal writing as a tool to cope with and understand the world I was living in.
+Once I wrote down a problem it would seem far easier to manage.
+There was nothing I couldn’t handle, no matter how bad things got.

 Today I write merely for pleasure.
 I enjoy writing stories to completely escape into.
 I love creating characters with rich interesting lives, I add a pinch of conflict, and by the end they have it solved.
 So much fun!

 I equally enjoy our family adventure blog, but differently.
 With travel writing I am able to come in and out of my writing and not lose myself for a month or so in a story.
 At times I could not wait to get home to visit my characters.
 They felt so real to me.
 Once settled into our place in France I hope to write stories again, but until then, I will be content with blogging while on the open road.

 3. Make Time for Reading